Acuant/iOSSDKV11/README.md

 **Note:** During regular capture of a document, the camera attempts to read the barcode.
 Launch this camera mode only if the barcode is expected according to document classification and failed to read during normal capture of the relevant side.

+1. Add localized strings in app's localizables as indicated [here](#language-localization).

 1. Set up delegate:

             @objc public protocol BarcodeCameraDelegate: AnyObject {